pemag10/pemag10/README.md

 # Hi 🙌

-Thanks for taking a look at my Github!

-I am a web developer and develop primarily using Django and Nuxt.
-(I love Django!)
+I am a web developer who primarily works with Django and Nuxt, and I absolutely love Django!

-Right now I mainly use private repositories, but in the future I would like to contribute to open source, including Django!

-I'm interested in ML these days!
+Currently, most of my repositories are private, but I have aspirations to contribute to open-source projects, including Django, in the future.

+I've developed an interest in machine learning recently as well.
 Nice to meet you!